Director of Basketball Strength & Conditioning

 Prior to his appointment in Atlanta, Bewley was a Specialist in Sports Nutrition and strength & conditioning coach at the University of Dayton from 2005-12.
 He worked directly with the basketball and golf programs at Dayton.

-Before his tenure with the Flyers, Bewley spent 2002-05 as an assistant strength & conditioning coach and specialist in sports nutrition at Georgia Southern University.
-He developed and implemented programs for baseball, basketball, soccer and volleyball while in Statesboro.
+Before his tenure with the Flyers, Bewley spent 2002-06 as an assistant strength & conditioning coach and specialist in sports nutrition at Georgia Southern University.
+He developed and implemented athletic performance programs for baseball, basketball, soccer, and volleyball while in Statesboro.

 Bewley is a 1998 graduate of Eastern Kentucky University, earning a bachelor’s degree in physical education.
-Bewley earned a master’s degree in education leadership while working as a graduate assistant at the University of Nevada.
+Bewley earned a master’s degree in education leadership as a graduate assistant strength & conditioning coach at the University of Nevada.

 His wife, Lisa, has worked as an assistant athletic trainer at Kennesaw State University the past five years.
 They have two daughters, Reagan Marie and Kennedy Louise.